bdwilliamson/spvim_supplementary/README.md

 # `spvim_supplementary`: Supplementary materials for the SPVIM paper

-This repository contains code to reproduce the analyses in ["Efficient inference on population feature importance using Shapley values"](arXiv link here) by Williamson and Feng (*arXiv*, 2020).
+This repository contains the supplementary material for and code to reproduce the analyses in ["Efficient inference on population feature importance using Shapley values"](arXiv link here) by Williamson and Feng (*arXiv*, 2020).
 All analyses were implemented in the freely available software packages Python and R; specifically, Python version 3.7.4 and R version 3.6.3.

 This README file provides an overview of the code available in the repository.